 Events to Check out:

-- Ultra Music Festival is an annual EDM festival that takes place at Bayfront Park in Miami, the last weekend in March.
+- Ultra Music Festival is an annual EDM festival that takes place during the last weekend in March.
 The three-day concert attracts a younger crowd that enjoys to party.
-Past musical acts have included AfroJack, David Guetta, Tiesto, and DeadMau5.
+Past musical acts have included Afrojack, David Guetta, Tiesto, and DeadMau5.

-- Miami Beach Gay Pride takes place annually in early May.
-What started as a small local event has blossomed into one the largest gay pride gatherings in the world.
-The 2-day event includes a parade, block party, live music, and lots of LGBT-friendly vendors.
+- Miami Beach Gay Pride takes place annually with varying dates.
+What started as a small local event has blossomed into one of the largest gay pride gatherings in the country.
+The multi-day event includes a parade, block party, live music, and lots of LGBT-friendly vendors.

 Summer: June, July, August